rloredo/rloredo/README.md

 ## Hi there 👋
-I'm Rodrigo, a data analyst, scientist, engineer, guru, sherpa...
-From Argentina, currently living in Amsterdam (NL).
+I'm Rodrigo, a data analyst, scientist, engineer, guru, sherpa... from Argentina, currently living in Amsterdam (NL).

 I’m currently working at Amberscript setting up the analytics-BI department.
 I’m in charge of the whole analytics ecosystem, from ingestion to visualization and insight-sharing.